rubyrazor/petitio-mat/README.md

 ### Security

 I use the _Bcrypt_ library for [salted password hashing](https://crackstation.net/hashing-security.htm#normalhashing) and validation of user input.
-I employ the _X-Frame-Options_ HTTP response header to prevent attempts at clickjacking and _cookie-session_ middleware to secure info stored in cookies.
+I employ the _X-Frame-Options_ HTTP response header to prevent attempts at clickjacking and _Cookie-Session_ middleware to secure info stored in cookies.

 ## Install & Run